 For the Leisure domain (Table 22), two predictors were found to be statistically significant: Teacher Support (β = .224, t = 2.045, p = .043) and Task Orientation (β = –.239, t = –2.035, p = .044).
 Teacher Support emerged as a positive predictor, indicating that students who perceive greater encouragement and help from their teachers are more likely to engage with science during their leisure time, reflecting a transfer of positive classroom experience beyond school boundaries.
 Conversely, Task Orientation showed a negative predictive effect, suggesting that an overly structured or goal-driven classroom may reduce students’ tendency to explore science informally during their free time.
 This aligns with literature noting that excessive academic pressure can sometimes diminish curiosity-driven learning

-Table 22: Regression Table for Leisure Interest in Science
+Table 22.
+Regression Table for Leisure Interest in Science